-Subject to the other provisions of the Declaration of Trust, the Trust continues for a term ending September 2, 2121 or such prior date that is the earliest of: (a) the date the Trustees have determined by resolution for the termination and dissolution of the Trust, and specified in written notice given to each Participating Preferred Trust Unitholder at least 90 days before the date on which the Trust is to be terminated, which notice (to be valid for the purpose hereof) is to indicate the Trustees' intention to terminate and dissolve the Trust and designate the time or times the Participating

-Preferred Trust Unitholders may surrender their Participating Preferred Trust Units for cancellation and the date on which the Register closes; (b) the date Participating Preferred Trust Unitholders approve for the termination and dissolution of the Trust by Extraordinary Resolution at any meeting of Participating Preferred Trust Unitholders duly called for such purpose, which Extraordinary Resolution may contain such directions to the Trustees as the Participating Preferred Trust Unitholders approve; and (c) the date which is one day prior to the date, if any, the Trust would otherwise be void by virtue of any applicable rule against perpetuities then in force in Alberta.
-For the purpose of terminating the Trust by such date, the Trustees shall commence the dissolution of the Trust.
+Subject to the other provisions of the Declaration of Trust, the Trust continues for a term ending September 2, 2121 or such prior date that is the earliest of: (a) the date the Trustees have determined by resolution for the termination and dissolution of the Trust, and specified in written notice given to each Participating Preferred Trust Unitholder at least 90 days before the date on which the Trust is to be terminated, which notice (to be valid for the purpose hereof) is to indicate the Trustees' intention to terminate and dissolve the Trust and designate the time or times the Participating Preferred Trust Unitholders may surrender their Participating Preferred Trust Units for cancellation and the date on which the Register closes; (b) the date Participating Preferred Trust Unitholders approve for the termination and dissolution of the Trust by Extraordinary Resolution at any meeting of Participating Preferred Trust Unitholders duly called for such purpose, which Extraordinary Resolution may contain such directions to the Trustees as the Participating Preferred Trust Unitholders approve; and (c) the date which is one day prior to the date, if any, the Trust would otherwise be void by virtue of any applicable rule against perpetuities then in force in Alberta.
+For the purpose of terminating the Trust by such date, the Trustees shall commence the dissolution of the Trust on such date as may the Trustees determine, being not more than two years prior to the end of the term of the Trust.
 The Trustees may call a meeting of Participating Preferred Trust Unitholders to approve, by Ordinary Resolution, extending the term of the Trust and continue operations on terms recommended by the Trustees.